Choosing a Safety Consultant

 When selecting your Health and Safety advisor it is those candidates with these degree-level qualifications that should be of interest to you, as opposed to Certificate level.

 Be wary when using large consultancies, they may send a different consultant to each meeting they hold with you so you have to explain everything starting from scratch again and again or you may get an extremely and qualified consultant at the first meeting and the office junior next, you need continuity of staff and competence.
 You may get a Chartered Consultant one meeting and a TechIOSH at the next.

 Next check if they carry at least £1 million of Professional Indemnity Insurance (check their Insurance Certificate, is it in date?)

-It is important to remember that any Health and Safety Advisor, Manager or Consultant should have no other role in the event outside of their health and safety role, all to often we have seen event organisers, production and site manager also taking on health and safety roles, this is an obvious conflict of interests and must be avoided at all costs.
+It is important to remember that any Health and Safety Advisor, Manager or Consultant should have no other role in the event outside of their health and safety role, all to often we have seen event organisers, production, and site manager also taking on health and safety roles, this is an obvious conflict of interests and must be avoided at all costs.
 As well as being “best practice”, this may also be a condition of any Licence granted by the Local Authority under the Licensing Act 2003 to hold the event.
-It is such major yet such a very common mistake to appoint or hire a person (such as a production or event manager) who already has a role to play in the event as a safety advisor as a secondary role.
+It is such a major yet very common mistake to appoint or hire a person (such as a production or event manager) who already has a role to play in the event as a safety advisor as a secondary role.
 It is not a secondary role.
 If they have another role then there will be conflicts of interest, they will not be independent, there may be severe clashes between the two jobs and it really restricts and devalues the safety advisor.
 Safety is not a bolt-on extra!